The RPA industry has been around for about a decade. However, only a small percentage of companies take advantage of hiring digital workers. Why?

 Over time, the industry has evolved ways to adopt RPA at scale.
 RPA rookies can avoid some of the errors that have been made in the past.
 Methods for rapid deployment have been developed that companies that are new to RPA can take advantage of.

 If a client needs an automation, odds are another client down the road will need the same thing.
 Now is a great time to start for rookies because the mistakes have already been made.
-Prebuilt automations are available to give RPA rookies a head start.
+Finance and Accounting Prebuilt automations are available to give RPA rookies a head start.

 Now is a great time to adopt intelligent automation.
 Automations can have an immediate impact in the new normal.
 The goal is to move toward self-sufficiency with an RPA program.